-When I initially started researching Linux after leaving Windows, I found the Linux filesystem structure to be quite perplexing, simply because I had never known anything other than the Windows file system.
+When I started researching Linux after leaving Windows, I found the Linux filesystem structure quite perplexing, simply because I had never known anything other than the Windows file system.

-With perseverance through the learning curve, the mystery was revealed, and I can now switch between Linux and Windows whenever necessary, and I actually feel like I understand the Windows file system better now after studying the Linux file system.
+With perseverance through the learning curve, the mystery was revealed, and I can now switch between Linux and Windows whenever necessary.
+I understand the Windows file system better now after studying the Linux filesystem.

-The most significant difference between the two file systems, in my opinion, is determining where the file system’s root begins.
+The most significant difference between the two file systems is determining where the file system’s root begins.
 In Windows, the root starts with the drive letter, generally C:, which indicates it starts with the hard disc.
-However, in Linux, the root of the filesystem does not correlate to a physical device or location; rather, it is a logical position of just “/”.
+However, in Linux, the filesystem’s root does not correlate to a physical device or location; it is a logical position of just “/”.
 For a visual representation, see the graphics below.

 Windows File System Tree